Gay / Bisexual / Transgender / Queer or Questioning

 New York City Gay and Lesbian Anti-Violence Project – serves lesbian, gay, transgender, bisexual and HIV-positive victims of violence, and others affected by violence, by providing free and confidential services enabling them to regain their sense of control, identify and evaluate their options, and assert their rights, New York, NY.

-Northwest Network of Bi, Trans, Lesbian and Gay Survivors of Abuse – increases its communities' ability to support the self-determination and safety of bisexual, transgendered, lesbian, and gay survivors of abuse through education, organizing and advocacy.
-The Northwest Network works within a broad liberation movement dedicated to social and economic justice, equality and respect for all people and the creation of loving, inclusive and accountable communities.
-The Northwest Network provides support and advocacy for LBGT folks of all genders who are surviving abuse.
-The Northwest Network is leather and kink friendly.
-The Northwest Network’s services are free and confidential.
-They include support groups, individual counseling, legal advocacy, shelter referrals, safety planning, basic needs assistance, community education and community organizing, Seattle, WA.
+The Northwest Network – increases our communities’ ability to support the self-determination and safety of bisexual, transgender, lesbian and gay survivors of abuse through education, organizing and advocacy.
+We work within a broad liberation movement dedicated to social and economic justice, equality and respect for all people and the creation of loving, inclusive and accountable communities, Seattle, WA.
 See Training and Technical Assistance Initiative.

 Racial Equity Online Toolkit, Funders for LGBTQ Issues – provides a range of grantmaking tools, commentaries and best practices to support grantmakers in implementing an LGBTQ racial equity lens into their grantmaking and internal operations, New York, NY.